Grief and Grace

 What’s next?

-Lots of unexpected moments.
+Lots of unexpected moments,

-A little comical, a smidge uneasy.
+a little comical, a smidge uneasy.

 Low-level anxiety,